 During the 1820s and 1830s, their trappers were involved in the first explorations of Northern California as far south as the San Francisco Bay Area, one of the last regions of North America to remain unexplored by Europeans or Americans.
-The company’s network of trading posts functioned as the de facto government in many areas of the continent prior to the arrival of large-scale settlement.
-At one time, the company was the largest land owner in the world.
+The company’s network of trading posts functioned as the de facto government in many areas of the continent before the arrival of large-scale settlement.
+At one time, the company was the largest landowner in the world.

-The company established Fort Boise, Idaho in 1834 to compete with the American’s Fort Hall, which they purchased in 1837.
-Situated along the Oregon Trail, they then displayed abandoned wagons at the post to discourage pioneers from moving along the trail.
+The company established Fort Boise, Idaho, in 1834 to compete with the American Fur Company’s Fort Hall, which they purchased in 1837.
+Situated along the Oregon Trail, they displayed abandoned wagons at the post to discourage pioneers from moving along the trail.

-However, their monopoly of the region would be broken when the first successful large wagon train to reached Oregon in 1843.
-Soon, thousands followed and in 1846, the United States acquired full authority of the most settled areas of the Oregon Country.
+However, their monopoly of the region would be broken when the first successful large wagon train reached Oregon in 1843.
+Soon, thousands followed, and in 1846, the United States acquired the full authority of the most settled areas of the Oregon Country.

-In 1849, the U.S. Army established a post called Columbia Barracks just up the hill from Fort Vancouver.
-By this time, the fur trade was beginning to decline and the Hudson’s Bay Company transferred their headquarters to Fort Victoria in British Columbia, Canada, though several employees were left behind to work the farms and industries they had created in the area.
-The fur company then rented many of their buildings to the U.S. Army.
-For the next ten years, they maintained a presence there, but, in June, 1860, the Hudson’s Bay Company abandoned Fort Vancouver and moved their entire presence north.
+In 1849, the U.S. Army established a post called Columbia Barracks up the hill from Fort Vancouver.
+By then, the fur trade was declining, and the Hudson’s Bay Company transferred its headquarters to Fort Victoria in British Columbia, Canada.
+However, several employees were left behind to work the farms and industries they had created in the area.
+The fur company then rented many of its buildings to the U.S. Army.
+They maintained a presence there for the next ten years, but in June 1860, the Hudson’s Bay Company abandoned Fort Vancouver and moved their entire presence north.

-When the fur trade began to decline, the company evolved into mercantile business selling vital goods to settlers in the Canadian West.
-Today the company, headquartered in Toronto, Canada is best known for its department stores such as The Bay, Zellers, Fields, and Home Outfitters.
+The company evolved into a mercantile business selling vital goods to settlers in the Canadian West.
+Today the company, headquartered in Toronto, Canada, is best known for its department stores, such as The Bay, Zellers, Fields, and Home Outfitters.